 However, the beautifully designed display, awesome battery life, solid build design and excellent processing power definitely makes the S8 worth buying and considering as your new phone in 2021.
 The latest models are fancier and do include some fantastic new features, but they do come at a much higher price tag.

 Here at DeXTech you can get your hands on Certified Pre-Owned Samsung Galaxy S8 from just $389!
-This is hugely cheaper than purchasing a new Galaxy S21 which starts at $1,399.
+This is a much more cost effective purchase than the new Galaxy S21 which starts at $1,399.

 Here at DeXTech, we are here to help you with your technology requirements.
 We stock a wide range of Apple products, from the iPhone 4s all the way through to the iPhone XS, plus the iPad range.
 Along with this, we carry a huge range of Android smartphones and tablets, including Samsung, Pixel and LG.
 With these devices on hand we are able to offer technical support every step of the way from assisting to get your device setup to dealing with issues such as network issues or software troubleshooting.
 We have a helpful team who can lend a hand via our tech support email address: email@example.com.
 Do not hesitate to reach out!